What defines your life? Someone’s opinion of it? Your own perception of it? Is it the appearance of it on social media?

 Seeing Beyond the Mist

-Recently the Oola guys described a scene while visiting Niagara Falls.
-As onlookers they gazed at the massive waterfall and were astonished by its beauty.
-They came closer to it and were even more amazed.
+Imagine Niagara Falls.
+As an onlooker, you gaze at the massive waterfall and are astonished by its beauty.
+As you come closer you might be even more amazed.

-It was no longer enjoyable.
-It was cold, and wet, and confusing.
+It is no longer enjoyable.
+It is cold, and wet, and confusing.

 This is precisely what happens to our own perception of our lives.
 Perhaps we are in the mist.
-We are so deep in the hustle, the grind, and the mundane tasks that we rarely take a few steps back to see the true beauty.
+We are so deep in the hustle, the grind, and the mundane tasks that we rarely take a few steps back to really see.

 Like the waterfall, the true beauty of our lives can only be seen from a distance.